General-relativistic spin system: Summary

 \section{Summary}

 In this article, the general-relativistic model of a continuous spin system has been constructed.
 It has been derived as a generalization of a system of spins (magnetic moments) precessing in a constant magnetic field.
-An essential step was the application of the semi-classical version of the Holstein-Primakoff transformation, which allowed us to relate phase space of a spin field with phase space of a scalar field, so that the Poisson bracket on the latter remains canonical.
-The transformation is an example of a general procedure introduced recently in the context of Non-linear Field Space Theories (NFSTs).
+An essential step was the application of the semiclassical version of the Holstein-Primakoff transformation, which allowed us to relate phase space of a spin field with phase space of a scalar field, so that the Poisson bracket on the latter remains canonical.
+The transformation is an example of a general procedure introduced recently in the context of nonlinear field space theories (NFSTs).

-The construction discussed in this article is not unique and the method can be used to obtain other theories of spin fields on curved spacetimes.
+The construction discussed in this article is not unique, and the method can be used to obtain other theories of spin fields on curved spacetimes.
 However, the considered case is special because of a few reasons.
-Firstly, the investigated model reduces to the relativistic massive scalar field theory (Klein-Gordon field) in the large spin limit.
-Secondly, in the large mass limit, and in vicinity of a ground state, the model reduces to the continuous Ising model coupled to an external constant transversal magnetic field.
-Thirdly, the model is equivalent to a concrete realisation of the DBI-type k-essence scalar field theory, with the form of the $f(\xi)$ function predicted by the model.
+First, the investigated model reduces to the relativistic massive scalar field theory (Klein-Gordon field) in the large spin limit.
+Second, in the large mass limit and in the vicinity of a ground state, the model reduces to the continuous Ising model coupled to an external constant transversal magnetic field.
+Third, the model is equivalent to a concrete realisation of the DBI-type $k$-essence scalar field theory, with the form of the $f(\xi)$ function predicted by the model.